draftable/compare-api-java-client/README.md

 - `errorMessage` _(only present if `failed`)_: a string providing the developer with the reason the comparison failed.

 ###### Example usage

+The following snippet retrieves a specific comparison and prints key data to the console:

     String identifier = "<identifier>";